takiwaki/Blastwave/HYD1D/README.md

       make all

 # How to change parameter
+Let us try to change the parameters.
+Before change it.
+Change the name of the previous directory.

+    cd ../..
+    mv HYD1D HYD1D-model1
+    cp -r /cfca-work/dos04/Blastwave/HYD1D .
+    cd HYD1D

-You can change the number of numerical grid in  `module commons`.
+You can change the number of numerical grid in `module commons` in `Simulation.f90`.
 <pre>
       integer,parameter::izones=200
 </pre>